 Venmo was primarily designed for personal transactions.
 So if you’re:

 You need to worry about reporting these payments when filing your returns, as the IRS doesn’t consider them taxable transactions.
-But if you accept any business payment on Venmo, then you’re responsible for reporting the transaction to the IRS.
+But if you accept any business payment on Venmo or Cash App, then you’re responsible for reporting the transaction to the IRS.

 The IRS closely scrutinizes payment platforms such as Venmo and PayPal; so underreporting your income should not be an option.
 Here’s what happens: